thacherT1D/webdevstuff/Data_Structures__Algorithms/Trees.desc.md

 4. Call the `search` function passing in the value of `current`
 4. Return the array

 For DFS, there are actually three ways to perform the operation!
 As we see in the gif above, these are called Pre-order, In-order and Post-order.
-To see the differences between these three, you can read more [here](https://en.wikipedia.org/wiki/Tree_traversal#Depth-first) and [here](// http://datastructuresnotes.blogspot.com/2009/02/binary-tree-traversal-preorder-inorder.html
+To see the differences between these three, you can read more [here](https://en.wikipedia.org/wiki/Tree_traversal#Depth-first) and [here]( http://datastructuresnotes.blogspot.com/2009/02/binary-tree-traversal-preorder-inorder.html
 )

-#### Pre-Order

-#### In-order

-#### Post-Order

 ### Breath First Search